wmhilton-stoplight/platform-docs/7.-projects/adding-projects.md

 4. The **Install Webhooks** option is selected by default.
 This enables automatic publishing from your project when changes are pushed to the repository.
 Clear this option to disable automatic publishing.
 See [Publishing Git Projects](../7.-projects/publishing-git-projects.md) for details.
 5. Next, select **Add Git Project**.

 Once the project is created and the analyzer has completed, it will contain Markdown articles and API descriptions that are stored in the Git repository.
+Files used by [Stoplight Style Guides](../2a.-style-guides/style-guides-and-git.md) are added to your repository during your first push.
 Use Stoplight Studio to modify these files.

 ### Custom Git Configurations